United States Strategic Bombing Survey: Atomic bombing

 The Survey dedicates a separate section of the reports to the atomic bombings of Hiroshima and Nagasaki.

 They noted that although the blast wave was of about the same pressure as that of a high-explosive bomb, the duration of the effect was longer and that brick buildings were collapsed as far as 7,300 ft at Hiroshima and 8,500 ft at Nagasaki, while traditional wood houses were about the same, while reinforced-concrete structures suffered structural damage or collapse up to 700 ft at Hiroshima and 2,000 ft at Nagasaki.

 In Hiroshima (August 6, 1945), approximately 60,000 to 70,000 people were killed, and 50,000 were injured.
 This is out of a pre-war population of about 340,000 that had been reduced to 245,000 through evacuations.
 Of approximately 90,000 buildings in the city, 65,000 were rendered unusable and almost all the remainder received at least light superficial damage.

 In Nagasaki (August 9, 1945), approximately 40,000 persons were killed or missing and a like number injured.
 This was from a population of about 285,000, which had been reduced to around 230,000 by August 1945.
 Of the 52,000 residential buildings in Nagasaki, 14,000 were totally destroyed and a further 5,400 badly damaged.
 The vast majority of Nagasaki's industrial output was from the Mitsubishi factories and steel plant, which were 58 and 78 percent destroyed, respectively.

 Unlike Hiroshima, Nagasaki featured extensive bomb shelters in the form of tunnels cut into the sides of hills. "...all the occupants back from the entrances survived, even in those tunnels almost directly under the explosion.
 Those not in a direct line with the entrance were uninjured.
 The tunnels had a capacity of roughly 100,000 persons.
 Had the proper alarm been sounded, and these tunnel shelters been filled to capacity, the loss of life in Nagasaki would have been substantially lower."

 The report also concluded that: "Based on a detailed investigation of all the facts, and supported by the testimony of the surviving Japanese leaders involved, it is the Survey's opinion that certainly prior to 31 December 1945, and in all probability prior to 1 November 1945, Japan would have surrendered even if the atomic bombs had not been dropped, even if Russia had not entered the war, and even if no invasion had been planned or contemplated."
+Military historian Gian Gentile disputed this counterfactual, stating that testimony from Japanese leaders in USSBS interrogations supported the likelihood of Japan continuing the war beyond November and December 1945.
+Gentile stated that survey authors chose not to publish such evidence, as it challenged their conclusions.